 Primal Craft, 2017.
 Limited to 999 copies.
 Each copy has been signed, numbered and consecrated by the author.
 Hand Bound.
 Extracted from the Grimoires of the Devil's Arte - the vortices of power held at Belial's Throne - this Book of The Devil's Witchcraft is a tome of self-empowerment whose rites allow the adept to manifest destiny and desire across both material and inner planes.

 Many sincere occultists have hesitated to study the notorious left hand path for fear of stumbling into incalculable evil and ultimate damnation.
 As the last student of Aleister Crowley, Kenneth Grant has no such hesitations.
-In he shows that the left hand path has no connection with black magic-it is a legitimate balance to the right hand path dating back to the primeval phases of consciousness.
-Grant leads us on a dark pathway through Africa's Ophidian (snake) tradition Egypt's Draconian cult and the Tantric secrets of India and Tibet into the present day.
+In Cults of the Shadow he shows that the left hand path has no connection with black magic- it is a legitimate balance to the right hand path dating back to the primeval phases of consciousness.
+Grant leads us on a dark pathway through Africa's Ophidian (snake) tradition, Egypt's Draconian cult, and the Tantric secrets of India and Tibet into the present day.